storyblok/storyblok/README.md

 ### user

-Get the current logged in user
+Get the currently logged in user

 ```sh
 $ storyblok user